Madera County Small Claims Court, California

 Types of Madera County Small Claims Court Cases

-Madera County has its own Superior Court.
+Each County has its own Superior Court.
 The amount of time between when the claim is filed and heard varies between each County (and even within each County).
-Generally, you will go to court between twenty and seventy days after the claim is filed.
-Because of state cuts to the Madera County Superior Court budget, most hearings are set well past the seventy days.
+Generally, the small claims court trial should be between twenty and seventy days after the case is filed.
+But, because of state budget cuts to the court’s budget, these hearings are usually being set well past the seventy day mark (which should give you plenty of time to prepare for the trial).

 Madera County Small Claims Court cases are heard in 1 courthouse across Madera County.
-The website address for Madera County Superior Court is: www.madera.courts.ca.gov.
+The website for Madera County Superior court is: www.madera.courts.ca.gov.
 Here are the locations:

 Main Courthouse